This Week's Sermon Companion

 "Draw near to God and he will draw near to you." — James 4:8

-Write Your Own Prayer
+Your Honest Prayer